-Researchers will provide trainings designed to address the threats and challenges that participants indicated in their applications.
-This will include how supremacist ideologies (i.e., white, male, cis, Christian, etc.) interrelate and conflict; supremacism on the “left,” such as TERFs; countering disinformation online; techniques for organizing across the netroots and grassroots; and countering effective long-term organizing and institution-building by supremacists.
+Researchers provided training designed to address the threats and challenges that participants indicated in their applications.
+This included how supremacist ideologies (i.e., white, male, cis, Christian, etc.) interrelate and conflict; supremacism on the “left,” such as TERFs; countering disinformation online; techniques for organizing across the netroots and grassroots; and countering effective long-term organizing and institution-building by supremacists.

-Then, researchers and organizers will strategize in afternoon breakout groups to address actual scenarios organizer participants are facing, with three breakout groups meeting throughout: “Strategies for Anti-Supremacist Work at the Netroots;” “Stopping Anti-Trans Mobilization on the Right and ‘Left'”; and “Challenging Allied White Supremacists and Christian Nationalists on the Ground”.
+Then, researchers and organizers strategized in afternoon breakout groups to address actual scenarios organizer participants were facing, with three breakout groups meeting throughout: “Strategies for Anti-Supremacist Work at the Netroots;” “Stopping Anti-Trans Mobilization on the Right and ‘Left'”; and “Challenging Allied White Supremacists and Christian Nationalists on the Ground”.

-IRMS will provide support in developing these researcher-organizer relationships and engaged research projects to help organizing against supremacist and anti-democratic mobilizations after the summer institute.
-Participants will gain access to the digital security training video from our 2021 conference and other resources.
+IRMS provided support in developing these researcher-organizer relationships and engaged research projects to organize against supremacist and anti-democratic mobilizations after the summer institute.
+Participants were also provided access to IRMS’s digital security training video and other resources.